19th Annual Barnegat Bay Festival-June 5, 2016

 Brick Township Municipal Utilities Authority: Interact hands-on with the Enviroscape model to learn the movement of water through the Metedeconk Watershed and the pollution that run-off may cause.

 Cattus Island County Park: Stop by this interesting display to learn more about our sea and forest creatures with exhibits of animal "touchables".
-Kids can take part in a craft activity as well.
+Kids can take part in a touch table and craft activity as well.

 Don’t Miss the Pontoon Rides sponsored by Cattus Island County Park-Free tickets can be picked up at the Barnegat Bay Partnership information tent located in the center of the field.
 Rides are at 10:30am, 11:30pm, 1:30pm and 2:30pm.
 First Come-First Served.